Artemov and Protopopescu proposed intuitionistic epistemic logic (IEL) to capture an intuitionistic conception of knowledge.

 By establishing completeness, they provided the base for a meta-theoretic investigation of IEL, which was continued by Krupski with a proof of cut-elimination, and Su and Sano establishing semantic cut-elimination and the finite model property.

-However, to the best of our knowledge, no analysis of these results in a constructive meta-logic has been conducted.
+However, no analysis of these results in a constructive meta-logic has been conducted, arguably impeding the intuitionistic justification of IEL.